Checkpoint Docs

 3. Agent stores the delegation reference

-4. Agent creates MCP-I proofs referencing the delegation
+4. Agent creates KYA-OS proofs referencing the delegation

 5. Your server verifies proofs → Checkpoint validates the delegation